gabelev/modin/docs/developer/contributing.rst

 Development Dependencies
 ------------------------

-We recommend doing development in a virtualenv, though this decision is ultimately yours.
+We recommend doing development in a virtualenv or conda environment, though this decision is ultimately yours.
 You will want to run the following in order to install all of the required dependencies for running the tests and formatting the code:

 .. code-block:: bash

   pip install -r requirements.txt

+For developments under Windows, dependencies can be found in 'env_windows.yml' file.

 Code Formatting and Lint
 ------------------------